vivek-2567/Book-Recommendation-System/README.md

 <p align="center"><img src="https://socialify.git.ci/vivek-2567/Book-Recommendation-System/image?font=KoHo&amp;name=1&amp;owner=1&amp;pattern=Formal%20Invitation&amp;theme=Dark" alt="project-image"></p>

 <p id="description">In this project I have created a Collaborative Filtering Based Recommendation System.
 In this project I have chosen more than 700 Books to make the recommender system.
 The Project has been deployed at Streamlit Cloud.
-In this project during recommendation the book posters are also displayed during book recommendations to facilitate better recommendations.</p>
+In this project during recommendation the book posters are also displayed during book recommendations to facilitate better recommendations.The project also has a interactive data analysis section to find out some insights and data.</p>

 <h2>🚀 Demo</h2>